-OK, so we sort of assumed you had Samsung in mind - I mean, why else shop for the best Samsung TVs, amiright?
-But maybe you’re still in that research phase where you’re not quite sure on Samsung, and would like to know why so many other people - reviewers and enthusiasts alike - ride Samsung’s hype train.
+Considering you've landed on this page, we're sort of assuming you had Samsung in mind – why else shop for the best Samsung TV, amiright?
+But maybe you’re still in that research phase where you’re not quite sure on Samsung, and would like to know why so many other people – reviewers and enthusiasts alike – ride Samsung’s hype train.

-Samsung TVs generally do a great job with upscaling - i.e. the process of turning an HD signal into a 4K signal - and do a slightly better job with motion handling than LG.
+Also important to the discussion: Samsung TVs typically do a great job with upscaling (turning HD into 4K), and usually perform better than LG sets when handling scenes with fast motion.
 They offer a technology called HDR10+ that makes colors look super vivid, and input lag is generally pretty low, too, which is great for gamers looking to use the TV with the new Xbox One X or PS4 Pro.

-The downside is that Samsung TVs are generally more expensive than the competition and aren’t always incredibly long-lived.
-I’m not sure if you know this, but Samsung has a bit of a reputation for creating some … explosive products.
+On the downside, Samsung TVs are generally more expensive than those made by their rivals, aren’t always incredibly long-lived.
+I’m not sure if you know this, but Samsung has a bit of a reputation for creating some... explosive products.

-The other problem we’ve seen is that 2017 Samsung TVs don’t support Dolby Vision - a new format of HDR that promises to deliver higher brightness and better colors than HDR10.
+The other problem with Samsung TVs is that they don’t support Dolby Vision – an HDR format that delivers higher brightness and better colors than HDR10.

-All that being said, the good often outweigh the bad however and we here at TechRadar recommend Samsung screens to consumers who have a little bit more to spend and are looking for the most picturesque TVs.
+All that being said, the good often outweighs the bad, and here at TechRadar we recommend Samsung screens to folks who have a little bit more to spend and are looking for the most picturesque TVs.